 Nutrition and Supplements

-- Don't skip meals.
-Eat a healthy diet, with plenty of fruits and vegetables, whole grains, healthy protein and good fats.
+- DO NOT skip meals.
+Eat a healthy diet, with plenty of fruits and vegetables, whole grains, healthy protein, and good fats.

 - Avoid caffeine, alcohol, and tobacco.